todb-r7/metasploit-framework/CONTRIBUTING.md

 Are you about to report a security vulnerability in Metasploit itself?
 How ironic!
-Please take a look at Rapid7's [Vulnerability Disclosure Policy](https://www.rapid7.com/disclosure.jsp), and send your report to security@rapid7.com using [our PGP key](http://pgp.mit.edu:11371/pks/lookup?op=vindex&search=0x2380F85B8AD4DB8D).
+Please take a look at Rapid7's [Vulnerability Disclosure Policy](https://www.rapid7.com/disclosure.jsp), and send your report to security@rapid7.com using our [PGP key].

 Are you about to contribute some new functionality, a bug fix, or a new Metasploit module?
 If so, read on...